shrehanrajsingh/school-building-plan-analysis/README.md

 -------------------

 The following files in "CES Project - Group 3/" are the authoritative design sources.
-The report pipeline reads optimized copies of images derived from these files; it does not modify the originals.
+The final report (Report.pdf) is derived from these files; the originals are not modified.

   File                              Type        Role
   --------------------------------  ----------  ---------------------------